-Sharing how to paint egress window well grates in the fall and/or spring
+Sharing how to paint egress window well covers for an egress window well

 Window well covers are the goalies for blowing leaves, little critters, and at our house tennis balls.
 The egress window cover’s job is to catch the debris before it tumbles into the bottom of a basement (cellar) window well.

-- I used craft paper to tape to the home’s exterior to minimize paint spray on the house.
-I covered about 12″ from the ground up and a little wider than the length of the window well.
+- I covered about 12″ from the ground up and a little wider than the length of the window well.

-2. I removed the debris and gave the window well cover a good sweep.
+- Remove the debris and give the window well cover a good sweep.

-3. I used a primer + paint black flat spray paint.
-That’s it!
+- I used a primer + paint black spray paint!

 You can find more details and code details about egress windows here.